Water Therapy Warm and Welcoming in Pool

 About the Warm Water Pool

-The water in the pool is 3 1/2 to 5 1/2 feet deep.
+The water in the pool ranged from 3 to 6 feet deep.
 A therapist accompanies the patient during treatment and ensures safety.
 Flotation devices are used in the shallow water to allow patients to lay completely supported on their backs or in a sitting position.
 Patients will find very quickly that this is a safe, comfortable environment for therapy, even if they are not overly comfortable around water.
 You don't need to know how to swim to benefit from warm water therapy.

 Jets in the pool provide massage for a variety of conditions, as well as resistance for exercise.
 Water simply allows people to do things they would not be capable of doing on land.